 Sec.
-1.5 Recordation of Final Plats for Major Subdivisions
+1.5 Recordation of Final Plats for Minor or Major Subdivisions8

-The applicant shall have 180 days after approval to file and record the Final Plat in accordance with W.Va.
-Code § 39-1-13.
-The approval shall be become void if it is not filed within the 180-day period.
-The following documents shall be submitted to the Office of Planning and Zoning:
+The applicant shall record the Final Plat in accordance with W.Va.
+Code § 39-1-13 and Section 24.104 of these Regulations for Minor Subdivisions and 24.118 of these Regulations for Major Subdivisions.
+The approval shall be become void if the time frames in these Sections are not complied with.